pablorodrigo/template/projects/project-3.md

 <img class="ui medium right floated rounded image" src="../images/cartorio.png">

 # Drescription
 This was my first professional project in web application that I've helped to create as a team project in 2014-16 in the [Buritech](http://www.buritech.com.br/site/) company.
-This project control the entire process of a registry in the notary's office.
+This project control the entire process of a registry in the notary's office (notary public).

 Int this project helped me learn how to design and implement a responsive web and how is a professional project.